webelcomau/EJBvsCDIvsJSF/README.md

 The `exec()` method of each session bean is also invoked on `@PostConstruct` of each backing bean.

+You may have noticed that the types of session bean tested are not (yet) complete w.r.t. the 6 built-in scopes:

+* The ` @ApplicationScoped` has been excluded because creation of beans with these scopes on application startup complicates the analysis in the Profiler a bit.
+* `@ConversationScoped` has been excluded because it would require demonstration of `begin()` and `start()`, which can't be easily done for all backing bean cases.
+* Also, the `@Singleton` pseudo-scope is not yet covered.
+* `@TransactionScoped` was [introduced in JavaEE7](https://docs.oracle.com/javaee/7/api/javax/transaction/TransactionScoped.html); transactions aren't explored in this test app yet.
+* `@FlowScoped` was also [introduced in JavaEE7](https://docs.oracle.com/javaee/7/api/javax/faces/flow/FlowScoped.html); using it for a session bean might make sense within  a `@FlowScoped` backing bean (not demonstrated here yet).
+  ​

 #### QUICKSTART: Understanding typical output: CASE: @RequestScoped